SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Related Work

-\paragraph{SSL for Satellite Imagery} Self-supervised learning approaches \cite{chen2020simple,he2020momentum, tian2020contrastive, grill2020bootstrap, chen2021exploring} have emerged as promising approaches in remote sensing domains.
-For instance, \cite{ayush2021geography} and \cite{manas2021seasonal} propose to incorporate spatially aligned images over time into contrastive self-supervised learning.
-Despite the promising results, these two contrastive learning approaches rely heavily on the quality of positive pairs, which is often hard to control.
-Contrastive Sensor Fusion \cite{swope2021representation} constructs positive pairs by using co-located images generated by combining different sensor channels. \cite{stojnic2021self,jain2021multi, li2021semantic} apply off-the-shelf contrastive learning algorithms to satellite images. \cite{li2021semantic} utilizes image inpainting and transformation prediction as additional pretext tasks. \cite{li2021geographical} leverages geographical knowledge to aid SSL, which, however, can be difficult to obtain as annotations.
+\paragraph{SSL for Satellite Imagery} Self-supervised learning \cite{tian2020contrastive, he2020momentum, chen2020simple, grill2020bootstrap, chen2021exploring} has emerged as a promising approach in remote sensing domains.
+For instance, \cite{ayush2021geography} and \cite{manas2021seasonal} propose incorporating spatially aligned images over time for contrastive self-supervised learning.
+Despite promising results, these two contrastive learning approaches rely heavily on the quality of positive pairs, which is often hard to control. \cite{swope2021representation} combines different sensor channels to generate co-located images that serve as positive pairs. \cite{stojnic2021self,jain2021multi, li2021semantic} apply off-the-shelf contrastive learning algorithms to satellite images. \cite{li2021semantic} utilizes image inpainting and transformation prediction as additional pretext tasks. \cite{li2021geographical} leverages geographical knowledge to aid SSL, which, however, can be difficult to obtain as annotations.